gpuweb/WSL/Spec/source/index.rst

 #.
 If the first argument is the ``fallthrough;`` statement, remove it (reducing the total number of arguments by 1)
 #.
 Else if the first argument is the ``break;`` statement:

    #.
-ASSERT(the control flow stack is not empty)
+ASSERT(the divergence stack is not empty)
    #.
-Pop the last value from the control flow stack
+Pop the last element from the divergence stack
    #.
 Replace the entire construct by an empty block

 #.
 Else if the first argument is another terminator statement, that cannot be reduced (i.e. ``continue;``, ``trap;``, ``return value;`` or ``return;``)

    #.
-ASSERT(the control flow stack is not empty)
+ASSERT(the divergence stack is not empty)
    #.
-Pop the last value from the control flow stack
+Pop the last element from the divergence stack
    #.
 Replace the entire construct by its first argument

 #.
 Else reduce the first argument by one step